 - Transcript(s) of all previous college work sent directly from each institution attended.
 Regardless of whether transfer credit is being sought, applicants must disclose all prior colleges attended.
 Failure to furnish all information on past education may constitute adequate reason for disqualification of your acceptance or subsequent dismissal from the College as well as possible retraction or denial of financial aid funds.

-A personal interview is required for selected Refrigeration, Air Conditioning and Heating and Surgical Technology applicants and for other programs at the discretion of the Admissions Committee.
+- Pre-admission testing may also be required for other programs at the discretion of the Admissions Committee.

-Prior to completing an application, persons interested in the General Technology program should meet with the Department Chair of the General Technology program at Eastern Maine Community College, to determine the specific, individual requirements for this degree.
+Prior to completing an application, persons interested in the Career Studies program should meet with the Department Chair of the Career Studies program at Eastern Maine Community College to determine the specific, individual requirements for this degree.

 Eastern Maine Community College determines the admissions status for applicants by considering the following criteria: